breinbaas/waternet_crosssections/README.md

+### Disclaimer

+* Use at your own risk, I accept no responsibility for any errors or misuse
+* No AI has been harmed in the process

+### Contact

+Need a serious non vibe / AI only coder?
+Contact me at breinbaas@pm.me

 ### What it is

 This script creates crosssections based on AHN5 data and polylines defining the line of (for example) a levee.
 It generates two kind of csv files, one with the l,z coordinates and one with the l,x,y,z coordinates.
 It also generates a plot of the crosssection.
 This data can then be used in other scripts or software.